Abrosss/Workspace/README.md

 Hello!
 You are very welcome.
 This is a place for you if you are looking for practice!
 The bugtracker project covers all kinds of issues, from small to big, on a client and server side.
 It helps you learn and explore!
 Please join and start your open source journey right now! :mag:

+## Project description
+The idea of the project is creating a workspace environment for each task or issue in a project, that includes:
+- sticky notes for brainstorming,
+- a todolist for organizing a process (with a possibility to name and save the todolist to your profile, and search through all your saved `process trees` and pin it to another project in future).<br />

+In short:
+_Find a bug, Research, Fix, Save the process for similar tasks in future_ <br />
+Right now the functionality is limited to creating a project and tasks to it.
+Time to expand!

 ## Test
 This is the <a href="https://workspace-bugtracker.herokuapp.com">demo website</a> of the project.
 Please login with these credentials: username: `user` password: `user`.
 Or create a new account.
 NO EMAIL REQUIRED. <br />
 _Do not enter any confidential information_, the project is in development stage, so database can be restructured or deleted at any time. <br />